universalmind303/food-database-search-app/README.md

 ### Notes
 To keep things a little easier to view.
 I put everything in this single repository, instead of creating individual repositories for each service as you would commonly see for larger production applications.

+Some things I would have liked to do given more time.
+- Add better linting to project
+- Add ci/cd pipeline
+- Add infrastructure jobs
+- Increase code coverage to 100%
+- Extract properties files to AWS, or other external source.
+- Add UI styling

 #### ETL

 I decided to clean up the data a little bit before ingesting it into the database.
 For this I used spark and databricks.